HeatherRemacle/exchangelabops/pages/contributing.md

 ## Playbook Structure
 The playbook follows the general structure of a Jekyll site.
 If you wish to make large structural or navigational changes, the resources below should help you.

-*Note: the following list is not exhaustive (as there is a wealth of Jekyll documnetation available online), but it should be a good start.*
+*Note: the following list is not exhaustive (as there is a wealth of Jekyll documentation available online), but it should be a good start.*
 - [Directory Structure](https://jekyllrb.com/docs/structure/)
 - [Configuring Site Navigation](https://jekyllrb.com/tutorials/navigation/)
 - [Variables](https://jekyllrb.com/docs/variables/)